ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 ## Overview

-Exocore Client chain smart contracts refer to a set smart contracts that are deployed on multiple chains (EVM-compatible chains for current version), and provided for Exocore users (mainly stakers) to interact with Exocore system from specific client chains.
+Exocore Client chain smart contracts refer to a set of smart contracts that are deployed on multiple chains (EVM-compatible chains for current version), and provided for Exocore users (mainly stakers) to interact with Exocore system from specific client chains.
 The administrative functionalities of these contracts are via their owner, which ideally should be a multi-sig.

 The two main functionalities of client chain smart contracts include: